glato/emerge/README.md

 ```

 ### 8️⃣ ~ Start your web app

 Now just copy the above mentioned `file://` path to any modern web browser and interactively expore the emerge codebase 😉

-#### 8️⃣.1️⃣ ~ Currently emerge offers the following keyboard shortcuts in the interactive web app:
+#### 8️⃣.1️⃣ ~ Currently emerge offers the following keyboard shortcuts in the interactive web app

 - ℹ️ Hovering over a node and pressing ⬆️ + `s` to select and highlight or deselect a specific node
 - ℹ️ Resetting the currently active node selection by pressing ⬆️ +  `r`